Can You Pass a Background Check With a Warrant? (Good & Bad News)

 Federal laws dictate the limitations on making federal warrants public records.
 State and federal laws about criminal record checks also outline how this information can be used when it does show up on a background check.

-State Laws Regarding Background Checks (Can You Pass a Background Check With a Warrant From Out of State?)
+State Laws Regarding Background Checks (Is It Possible To Pass a Background Check With a Warrant From Out of State?)

 Whether or not warrants can be part of background checks depends on the laws in the state where the warrant was issued.
 Statutes that regulate the use of arrest records on background checks can also apply to warrants, but this is not always the case.

-When asked “Can you pass a background check with a warrant?” the answer depends on the state the person lives in and the type of warrant.
+The possibility of passing a background check with a warrant depends on the state the person lives in and the type of warrant.

 Additionally, even in states where warrants can be public records, the decision to make them searchable online can be limited by the courts or law enforcement agencies.
 It’s important to know what the state law is to know if the warrant will negatively impact a background check.